-1. Self-Certification form: As of February 14th, 2010, when a student applies for a private student loan the lender is required to collect a Self-Certification form from the student.
+1. Self-Certification form: As of February 14th, 2010, when a student applies for a private student loan the lender is required to collect a Self-Certification Form from the student.
 This form will be available during the online process or the lender will mail a paper copy to the student.
-Please note: private loan funds will not be disbursed until the lender receives the Self Certification form.
+Please note that private loan funds will not be disbursed until the lender receives the Self Certification Form.

 Student Loan Code of Conduct

 The purpose of the federal student loan program is to provide the best possible loan terms and services for students and parents who borrow to help finance higher education.
 San Francisco Art Institute students and families receive trustworthy, reliable guidance from our institution about financial aid.
 SFAI’s first priority in conducting business with student loan providers is to ensure they have borrower benefits and services that provide for the best interests of student and parent borrowers.

 The following guidelines are a framework to provide the best possible loan servicing and benefits for the students served by the San Francisco Art Institute (SFAI) and to avoid conflicts or the appearance of conflicts of interest.

 1. SFAI is prohibited from receiving anything of value from any lending institution in exchange for any advantage sought by the lending institution.
 This prohibits any inappropriate financial arrangements between lenders and SFAI and specifically, prohibits "revenue sharing" arrangements and opportunity loan pools.
 Lenders cannot pay to get on the SFAI’s recommended lender list.